Martin Kimani

-Mbugua Martin Kimani (born 1971) is a Kenyan government official and diplomat.
-He has served as Kenya's Permanent Representative to the United Nations since December 2020.
+Mbūgua Martin Kìmani (born 1971) is a Kenyan government official and diplomat.
+He previously served as Kenya's Permanent Representative to the United Nations since December 2020.
 He previously served as the Director of the National Counter Terrorism Centre and as a Special Envoy for Countering Violent Extremism in Kenya.

 Early life

-Kimani was born in 1971 in Mombasa.
+Kìmani was born in 1971 in Mombasa.

-Kimani has a bachelor's degree from the University of New Hampshire (1996).
+Kìmani has a bachelor's degree from the University of New Hampshire (1996).
 He has a master's degree (2003) and a PhD (2013) in War Studies from King's College London, University of London.

 He wrote his master's thesis on oil marketing in Kenya.
 His PhD thesis was about the role of Christian symbolism, the Catholic Church, and racialism in the 1994 Rwandan genocide.

 Career

 Previous roles

-Kimani has worked in Nairobi, Addis Ababa, and New York City and has been employed by the United Nations Human Settlements Programme and the United Nations Environment Programme.
+Kìmani has worked in Nairobi, Addis Ababa, and New York City and has been employed by the United Nations Human Settlements Programme and the United Nations Environment Programme.

-He was an Associate Fellow at the Conflict, Security & Development Group at King’s College London.
+He was an Associate Fellow at the Conflict, Security & Development Group at King's College London.

-From April 2011 to December 2012, Kimani was the Director of the Intergovernmental Authority on Development Conflict Early Warning and Response Mechanism in Ethiopia.
+From April 2011 to December 2012, Kìmani was the Director of the Intergovernmental Authority on Development Conflict Early Warning and Response Mechanism in Ethiopia.

-Kimani was Kenya's Permanent Representative to the United Nations, serving from December 2020 to May 2024.
+Kìmani was Kenya's Permanent Representative to the United Nations, serving from December 2020 to May 2024.
 He was president of the United Nations Security Council for October 2021.

 Current roles

-Kimani was appointed President and CEO of The Africa Center in New York City in 2025.
+Kìmani was appointed president and CEO of The Africa Center in New York City in 2025.

-Kimani is the Kenyan Presidential Special Envoy for Countering Violent Extremism, and was appointed as the Director of Kenya's National Counter Terrorism Centre in 2015.
+Kìmani is the Kenyan Presidential Special Envoy for Countering Violent Extremism, and was appointed as the Director of Kenya's National Counter Terrorism Centre in 2015.

 He became the secretary for the Building Bridges Initiative in December 2018.

 22 February 2022 speech

-Kimani delivered a speech to the UN Security Council on 22 February 2022, in which he criticised Russia's recognition of separatist-held areas of Ukraine, and drew comparisons between the borders of Europe and those of Africa, saying:"This situation echoes our history.
+Kìmani delivered a speech to the UN Security Council on 22 February 2022, in which he criticised Russia's recognition of separatist-held areas of Ukraine, and drew comparisons between the borders of Europe and those of Africa, saying:"This situation echoes our history.
 Kenya and almost every African country was birthed by the ending of empire.
 Our borders were not of our own drawing (...).
 Today, across the border of every single African country, live our countrymen with whom we share deep (...) bonds.
 At independence, had we chosen to pursue states at the basis of ethnic, racial or religious homogeneity, we would still be waging bloody wars these many decades later.
 Instead, we agreed that we would settle on the borders that we inherited (...), rather than form nations that looked ever backward into history with a dangerous nostalgia, we chose to look forward (...).
 We believe that all states formed from empires that have collapsed or retreated, have many peoples in them yearning for integration with peoples in neighbouring states.
 This is normal and understandable. (...)
 However, Kenya rejects such a yearning from being pursued by force (...).
 We rejected irredentism and expansionism on any basis (...), we reject it again today."The speech went viral on social media.